jahnog/tensorflow-32-bits-linux/README.md

 10000/10000 [==============================] - 3s 273us/sample - loss: 0.0666 - acc: 0.9800
 ```

-Enjoy you new Tensorflow !!
+Enjoy your new Tensorflow library !!